 This dream, borne out of the immense love of God for his church, is both a warning and an invitation.
-It convicted me, personally, and I pray it blesses you as well.
-I'll provide the interpretation that my husband and I prayed about for quite some time.

 In this dream, I was walking up to a large and expensive looking home with great pillars on the outside.
 There were two beast-like black dogs barking at me ferociously.
 I felt fear and intimidation as they ran circles around me in the driveway, but I knew I had to ignore them and get to the front door.